cmarro3/cmarro3/README.md

 - 👋 Hi, I’m Christopher
 - 👀 I’m interested in all things code
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Symfony PHP
-- 💞️ I’m looking to collaborate on all things front end or full stack
+- 💞️ I’m looking to collaborate on all things front end, full stack, or mobile
 - 📫 How to reach me christophermarroquin352@gmail.com

 <!---